 SO many things to build and so little time =).
 Keep me informed as to how the project develops.
 I would be happy to help in any way I can.

 This is a hobby that fascinates me.
 I have worked with real stone including building a drystack farmer's wall.
 I find myself studying wall construction everywhere I go, comparing it to mine.
 I guess you'd say I have the bug.
 Now that I've become more aware of hypertufa, I'm anxious to discover its possibilities.
 My first project will be a weathered granite hitching post.
 I'm torn between using a mold (coffin style with lid) or a styofoam form wrapeed around a 4"X4" post.
 I have seen several suggestions for a granite type tufa mix (all different of course) so I would really appreciate some advice on this project from you veterans.
-Thanks in advance!
+Thanks in advance! ~ Bob

-My name is Paul and I just joined.
+Hello Group, My name is Paul and I just joined.
 It has been such a pain trying to sign on and the problem is now solved, I hope. ;-) So this post is to say "Howdy" and to run a test to see if I can post. ::crossing my fingers::

 I'm just reading thru to get caught up and thought I would make a couple comments.